 Now bring your engine to about 3,000 RPM, then check the voltage reading on your multimeter and compare it to the specification on the owner’s manual.
 For a good charging system, the voltage should read between 13.8 and 14.5 volts.

-You might be thinking, since all you need is a multimeter, how dangerous can it be to test a battery?
+You might be thinking, since all you need is a multimeter, for example, Fluke 87V from Amazon.com, how dangerous can it be to test a battery?
 But it is important to take safety precautions associated with handling lead batteries and also wear protection for your eyes.

-After a load test and you discover that your battery is faulty, the problem of the damaged could be from sulphate crystal build-up, and it may be a manufacturing flaw.
+After a load test and you discover that your battery is faulty, the problem of the damage could be from sulfate crystal build-up, and it may be a manufacturing flaw.
 Bad batteries are called open-cell batteries.